FAA safety official retires; was criticized over Boeing jet

 The FAA said its deputy associate administrator for safety, Chris Rocheleau, will lead the safety office on an interim basis while the FAA searches for a long-term replacement.

-Lawmakers who investigated FAA’s approval of the Max accused the agency of poor oversight of Boeing Co.
+Lawmakers who investigated FAA’s approval of the MAX accused the agency of poor oversight of Boeing.
 Bahrami defended the FAA’s practice of delegating much safety analysis to aircraft manufacturers.

 Last year Congress passed legislation to make changes in how FAA approves new planes, including requiring more disclosures around key safety issues.